MiguellBorgess/BECA-ProjetoNTT_AWS/README.md

 ## 📊 Analyses Conducted
 ✅ General election statistics
 ✅ Trends in candidate and party financial disclosures
-✅ Distribution of candidates across states and municipalities ✅ Relationship between gender, race, and the level of government financial support for candidates ✅ Analysis of the impact of elections on overall retail sales
+✅ Distribution of candidates across states and municipalities \
+✅ Relationship between gender, race, and the level of government financial support for candidates\
+✅ Analysis of the impact of elections on overall retail sales

 ## 🚧 Missing Features
-The following features are currently in progress and will enhance the project:
+These features were not included in the project due to the strict deadline and the knowledge limitations we had at the time of implementation.
+However, they remain essential for future enhancements:
 - **Crawler Creation**: Automating the data catalog.
 - **Data Validation**: Ensuring data quality and consistency throughout the pipeline.
 - **Silver to Gold Transformation**: Refining and enriching datasets for advanced analytics.